I was sat with a client who protested “I could have 10 days in a week and I’d still not have enough time to get everything done!”

 Questions to ask yourself;

 - At what time of the day do I set my to do list?
 (Last thing at night is the key time.)

 - Do I open emails at all times of the day or at a set time?
-(Opening emails and not actioning them wastes precious time, my clients learn to handle every item, message, email task only once.
+(Opening emails and not actioning them wastes precious time (and brain space!), so my clients learn to handle every item, message, email task only once.

 - Do I have clear goals for this week?
 This month?
 This year?